-Note: These policies are subject to additions, changes and review from time to time, as needs emerge.
+Note: These policies are subject to additions, changes and review from time to time, as needs emerge with each training cycle.

 Basic Participation Requirements

 The Being Tea Teacher Training program is a combination of a “flipped classroom” – the students study material ahead of time, then come to class prepared for discussion – and a blended classroom that includes the use of videos and other supports.
 This program is interactive, collaborative, and inherently participatory.
 It is not self-paced or unsupported.

-As the program director, I reserve the ability to make a determination that this program is not suited for a student if they choose to no longer actively participate without prior communication. (ie: “ghosting” or No Call / No Show more than twice) Participation includes: the reviewing monthly lecture videos and course workbook; coming to live group workshops on time and prepared; and making time for homework or other communication on a regular basis; and staying in communication with me about your study, progress, and needs for support.
+As the program director, I reserve the ability to make a determination that this program is not suited for a student if they choose to no longer actively participate without prior communication. (ie: “ghosting” or No Call–No Show more than twice) Participation includes: the reviewing monthly lecture videos and course workbook; coming to live group workshops on time and prepared; making time for homework or other engagement options on a regular basis; and staying in communication with me about your study, progress, and needs for support.

 Attendance for Group Workshops

-Students need to maintain an attendance rate of 75% for our twice monthly group workshops in order to graduate.
-This means that out of 16 total workshops over the 8 month program, you need to attend at least 5 sessions live with our group, unless we agree on an alternative arrangement in advance of your acceptance into the program.
+All students need to maintain an attendance rate of 65% for our monthly group workshops.
+This means that out of 8 total workshops over the 8-month program, you need to attend at least 5 sessions live with our group, unless we agree on an alternative arrangement in advance of your acceptance into the program.
 Make-up assignments are required for any missed group sessions.
 Emergency situations are an exception to the 65% attendance rate.

 Monthly Homework and Communication

-Homework assignments are ungraded – woo hoo! – and completing them is optional for students who are not intending to graduate or teach right away upon finishing the program.
+Homework assignments include personal feedback from me, and are ungraded.
+Completing them is optional for students who are not intending to graduate or teach right away upon finishing the program.
 However, the homework assignments are created for your benefit and practice – they directly build on skills necessary for completing your graduate project.
 They also give me insight into your learning, which helps me be a better teacher for you.

 To graduate from Being Tea Teacher Training, students complete a capstone project: teaching a tea class they create for our teacher cohort and any friends or family they wish to invite.
 This class can be in-person, but there must be a web camera and audio to broadcast it to our online cohort.
 The class can also be formatted for online, instead of in-person.
 The training program itself prepares the student for assembling and refining their graduate project.
-Trainees have 3 months after training concludes in April to host their class.
+Students have from May 1 to August 31 to complete their project.

 The graduate project is not a requirement for participation in Being Tea Teacher Training.
 It is perfectly acceptable to take this course for personal or professional enjoyment and study!
 There are numerous life, social, and professional skills to be gained in this program, just as it is.
 Teaching the practice class is only required if the trainee wants to graduate and join our graduate community.
 Students in good standing may also return in the future and complete their graduate project, whenever the time is right for them to step into teaching work.

 Tuition, Cancellation and Refunds